spectralcode/OCTproZ/CONTRIBUTING.md

 Issue Reports
 ----------
 - Check if the issue you want to report or a similar one was already reported on the [OCTproZ issue page](https://github.com/spectralcode/OCTproZ/issues).
 Feel free to comment on already existing issue reports to provide additional information.
-- Report new issues by using the "Bug report"-template if applicable.

 Feature Requests
 ----------
 - Check if the feature you want to request or a similar one was already requested on the [OCTproZ issue page](https://github.com/spectralcode/OCTproZ/issues).
 Feel free to comment on already existing feature requests to provide additional information.
-- Request new features by using the "Feature request"-template if applicable.

 Code Contributions